 [HISTORY: Adopted by the Village Board of the Village of Pleasant Prairie 11-15-1999 (§§ 12.01, 12.02 and 12.20 of the 1988 Code); amended in its entirety 8-17-2020 by Ord.
 No. 20-33.
 Subsequent amendments noted where applicable.]

-A license shall be required for each of the following businesses or activities and a license fee as set forth in the Village's Fee Schedule, which shall be for one year unless otherwise indicated:
+A license shall be required for each of the following businesses or activities and a license fee paid as set forth in the Village's Fee Schedule, which shall be for one year unless otherwise indicated:

 Escorts and escort services.